 Buddhism has two main categorical schools: The Theravada and the Mahayana.
 The each have a slightly different take on the “final goals,” of their respective ideologies so I’ll cover them separately.

 Theravada Buddhism has the goal of reaching a state of Nirvana.
-On this Setians are correct… Keep in mind, however, Theravada is but one flavor of the path.
+On this many in the LHP are correct… Keep in mind, however, Theravada is but one flavor of the path.
 Yet still, we need to fully understand the idea of nirvana and the concepts of self, as well as the concepts of emptiness (the lack of self-existence.)
 This, I believe, is what trips up people in this discussion.

-Had one asked a Buddhist, “what is the goal of Nirvana,” they would get a response like so:
+Had one asked a Buddhist, “what is the goal of Nirvana,” they should get a response like so:

 When that perfected state of insight is reached, i.e.Nibanna, that person is a ‘worthy person’ an Arhat.
 The life of the Arhat is the ideal of the followers of this school, ‘a life where all (future) birth is at an end, where the holy life is fully achieved, where all that has to be done has been done, and there is no more returning to the worldly life’.https://www.buddhanet.net/e-learning/buddhistworld/schools1.htm